danielfvm/UdonNotifier/README.md

 void Start()
 {
-    // Send a `Hello World!` Notification with a warning symbol manager.SendNotification("Hello World!", NotificationType.Warning);
+    // Send a `Hello World!` Notification with a warning symbol for 10 seconds manager.SendNotification("Hello World!", NotificationType.Warning, 10);
 }
 ```